alfredodeza/python-functions-and-classes/README.md

 _Python Bootcamp for Data week 2: Python Functions and Classes_

-This week, you will learn how to effectively use variables, logic, and Python’s data structures to load, persist, and iterate over data.
-You will apply these data structures to solve different problems as well as extract data from them.
+This week, you will learn how to create functions, classes, and methods.
+These are the basis of almost any program you might create with Python.
+Functions and classes are useful for organizing code, increasing maintainability and code reuse.

 > 🎥 Click the image above to access week 1 of the full course on O'Reilly